 All pupils study Music in the First Year, acquiring an understanding of the building blocks of music.
 There will be plenty of opportunities for composing and performing in addition to listening, appraising and theory work.
-Vocal work will be an integral part of the curriculum and we hope that pupils will also become involved in the extra-curricular life of the school.
+Vocal work will be an integral part of the co-curricular life of the school.
 As part of the curriculum we aim to encourage all pupils to participate in an exciting performance opportunity in school.

-ACTION STATIONS:
+MUSICAL ELEMENTS:

+Melody Articulation Dynamics

+Tempo

+Structure

+Harmony and Tonality

+Instrumentation

+Rhythm

+Texture

-Pupils will gain an understanding of rhythm and note values through a series of varied practical and theoretical journeys.
-There will be an emphasis on learning through doing, so there will be lots of exciting practical tasks.
-Topics covered will include African drumming and the influence of African music on popular culture, minimalism, the power of the pentatonic scale.
-A thorough knowledge of rhythmic notation will be acquired through practical exercises, treasure hunts, football and food games, as well as an ICT project using Sibelius and Flat.io software and small group sessions in the Music Studio.
-As part of this module, we will explore the importance of movement through Stomp style workshops as a means of demonstrating the physical impact music can have.
+Pupils will gain insight into the building blocks of music through a series of varied practical and theoretical tasks.
+There will be an emphasis on learning through doing, so there will be lots of exciting practical activities, whilst also deepening their understanding of the subject.
+Through our exploration of rhythm and melody, pupils will compose machine-like composition, extend their knowledge of notation, enjoy code-breaking, learn about minimalism and compose using Sibelius software.
+Pupils will immerse themselves in instruments of the orchestra, learn about texture through African drumming and appreciate the power of the pentatonic scale.

-PITCH PERFECT:

 Pupils at Yarm will not be daunted by learning the bass and treble clefs as they will explore the grand stave with ease!
 Pupils will learn about a variety of scales including pentatonic, whole tone and chromatic scales, before creating their own programmatic compositions.
+Tempo and structure will be reinforced throughout the course and culminate in a stomp-style presentation at the end of the Summer Term.

-For further information, please contact the Director of Music, Mrs Katie Staggs. (kels@yarmschool.org)
+For further information, please contact Mr Rob Williams (rcw@yarmschool.org)